1M-D-1/1M-D-1/README.md

-- 👋 Hi, I’m @1M-D-1
+- 👋 Hi, I AM Nobody
-- 👀 I’m interested in ... becoming a free man
+- 👀 I’m interested in ... becoming free
-- 🌱 I’m currently learning ... everything from scratch
+- 🌱 I’m currently learning ... to translate
-- 💞️ I’m looking to collaborate on ... freedom from financial slavery
+- 💞️ I’m looking to collaborate on ...
+Everything
-- 📫 How to reach me ...
+- 📫 How to reach me ... nobody@eyeamnobody.com
 - 😄 Pronouns: ...
+Nobody
 - ⚡ Fun fact: ...
-I am a master Electrician and Lineman that is tired of filling everyone elses pockets.
+I am a Master Electrician and Energy director

 <!---
 1M-D-1/1M-D-1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.